 One of the spiritual and mental disasters of long-term hopes and desires is the drying up of the springs of insight.
 Desires blind the eyes of insight.
 A discerning person is one who thinks after hearing and gains new insight with every glance and always benefits from lessons.
-The importance of the principle of trustworthiness The necessity of management in order to serve and fulfill duties A farsighted and thoughtful approach to managing affairs The importance of the principle of accountability Giving primacy to the rights of others Being responsible and Being farsighted in work and affairs accountable The responsibility of servants before God Almighty Agents and servants must consider themselves responsible for their actions Upholding the truth during governance Presenting justice and truth during governance The necessity of accuracy and comprehensiveness The principle of dynamism and flexibility The importance of excellence and continuous improvement Deep reflection in divine or spiritual evaluation ) No. 14 The principle of consequentialism Monitoring and control Indirect supervision of rulers Monitor all the work of your agents Look at the work of your agents and appoint them after testing, not because of friendship with them Directly supervise your agents Taking advantage of opportunities Making the most of youth The importance of the principle of health and vitality A thoughtful look at the past The importance of the principle of compensation Time management Directly supervise your employees Avoid haste and rush The realization of every goal and plan requires its own time Do not delay things Do the work yourself Spiritual and physical differences between humans The importance of the principle of nature and destiny The importance of the principle of hattire and destiny The importance of the principle of choice Individual differences Deep reflection on the spiritual dimension of humans The importance of being justice-oriented Accepting the principle of error and mistake The importance of the principle of humility and modesty Deep reflection in protecting oneself A person who finds it difficult to hear the truth or to suggest doing justice will certainly find it more Criticism difficult and difficult to act on both of them Speaking the truth and consulting with justice Taking steps on the clear path The importance of the principle of value recognition The importance of the principle of value recognition The necessity of rebuilding self-confidence Accepting the rights of people Being brave and courageous in affairs Courage Sit and stand with brave and courageous people Courage The value of a man is in his effort, truth and honesty Motivate and encourage brave people Thinking about divine rights Thinking and reflecting and divine reasons, arguments and yearses Thinking and reflecting on divine reasons, arguments and verses Dot:1!4 1 Paying attention to the hidden capabilities of reason Rationality and The value and usefulness of reason rationalism The necessity of using thought and reflection in knowing God Not speaking without thinking and speaking good words
+The importance of the principle of trustworthiness The necessity of management in order to serve and fulfill duties A farsighted and thoughtful approach to managing affairs The importance of the principle of accountability Giving primacy to the rights of others Being responsible and Being farsighted in work and affairs accountable The responsibility of servants before God Almighty Agents and servants must consider themselves responsible for their actions Upholding the truth during governance Presenting justice and truth during governance The necessity of accuracy and comprehensiveness The principle of dynamism and flexibility The importance of excellence and continuous improvement Deep reflection in divine or spiritual evaluation The principle of consequentialism Monitoring and control Indirect supervision of rulers Monitor all the work of your agents Look at the work of your agents and appoint them after testing, not because of friendship with them Directly supervise your agents Taking advantage of opportunities Making the most of youth The importance of the principle of health and vitality A thoughtful look at the past The importance of the principle of compensation Time management Directly supervise your employees Time management Avoid haste and rush The realization of every goal and plan requires its own time Do not delay things Do the work yourself Spiritual and physical differences between humans The importance of the principle of nature and destiny Individual differences The importance of the principle of choice Deep reflection on the spiritual dimension of humans The importance of being justice-oriented Accepting the principle of error and mistake The importance of the principle of humility and modesty Deep reflection in protecting oneself Criticism A person who finds it difficult to hear the truth or to suggest doing justice will certainly find it more difficult and difficult to act on both of them Speaking the truth and consulting with justice Taking steps on the clear path The importance of the principle of value recognition The importance of the principle of value recognition The pages ity of rebuilding self confidence The necessity of rebuilding self-confidence Accepting the rights of people Being brave and courageous in affairs Courses Sit and stand with brave and courageous people Courage The value of a man is in his effort, truth and honesty Motivate and encourage brave people Thinking about divine rights Thinking about divine rights Thinking and reflecting on divine reasons, arguments and verses Paying attention to the hidden capabilities of reason Rationality and The value and usefulness of reason Rationality and rationalism The necessity of using thought and reflection in knowing God Tauonansin Not speaking without thinking and speaking good words 110t speaking without uninking and speaking good words